apnadkarni/blt/doc/picture.rst

 *imageName* **export pbm** ?\ *switches* ... ?
   Exports *imageName* into NETPBM data.
 If no **-file** or **-data** switch is provided, this command returns the NETPBM output as a base64 string.
-If *imageName* is greyscale, then the NETPBM output will be 1 8-bit component per pixel (PGMRAW), otherwise it will contain 3 8-bit components per pixel (PPMRAW).
+If *imageName* is greyscale, then the NETPBM output will be one 8-bit component per pixel (PGMRAW), otherwise it will contain three 8-bit components per pixel (PPMRAW).

   The following switches are supported: